-- optthruput is the default policy, and provides high throughput but with longer garbage collection pause times.
-During a garbage collection, all application threads are stopped for mark, sweep and compaction, when compaction is needed.
-The optthruput policy is sufficient for most applications. - optavgpause is the policy that reduces garbage collection pause time by performing the mark and sweep phases of garbage collection while an application is running.
-This policy causes a small performance impact to overall throughput. - gencon, is the policy that works with the generational garbage collector.
+- gencon is the default policy.
+This policy works with the generational garbage collector.
 The generational scheme attempts to achieve high throughput along with reduced garbage collection pause times.
 To accomplish this goal, the heap is split into new and old segments.
 Long lived objects are promoted to the old space while short-lived objects are garbage collected quickly in the new space.
 The gencon policy provides significant benefits for many applications.
-However, it is not suited for all applications, and is typically more difficult to tune. - subpool is a policy that increases performance on multiprocessor systems, that commonly use more then 8 processors.
-This policy is only available on IBM System i® System p® and System z® processors.
-The subpool policy is similar to the optthruput policy except that the heap is divided into subpools that provide improved scalability for object allocation.
+However, it is not suited for all applications, and is typically more difficult to tune. - optthruput provides high throughput but with longer garbage collection pause times.
+During a garbage collection, all application threads are stopped for mark, sweep and compaction, when compaction is needed.
+The gencon policy is sufficient for most applications. - optavgpause is the policy that reduces garbage collection pause time by performing the mark and sweep phases of garbage collection while an application is running.
+This policy causes a small performance impact to overall throughput. - subpool is a policy that increases performance on multiprocessor systems, that commonly use more then 8 processors.
+This policy is only available on IBM System i[®] System p[®] and System z[®] processors.
+The subpool policy is similar to the gencon policy except that the heap is divided into subpools that provide improved scalability for object allocation.

-Default optthruput
+Default gencon

-Recommended optthruput
+Recommended gencon

-Specifying Xgcpolicy:optthruput sets the garbage collection policy to optthruput
+Specifying Xgcpolicy:gencon sets the garbage collection policy to gencon.

-Setting gcpolicy to optthruput disables concurrent mark.
-You should get optimal throughput results when you use the optthruput policy unless you are experiencing erratic application response times, which is an indication that you might have pause time problems
+Setting gcpolicy to gencon disables concurrent mark.
+You should get optimal throughput results when you use the gencon policy unless you are experiencing erratic application response times, which is an indication that you might have pause time problems